montoyaalan/TriviaGame-/README.md

 # TriviaGame-
 This is the repository for Homework assignment 5.
 The second jQuery assignment.

-I went with option one: "Basic Quiz "Timed Form)"
+I went with option one: "Basic Quiz (Timed Form)"

+Then I followed a blog post that actually walked me through the Advanced Assignment.
+By accident I completed the advanced assignemnt!

 The theme for my Trivia Assignment is 90's Pop Culture.